fossasia/susi_android/docs/edit_device_guide.md

   <img src="images/edit_device.png" height="500px" width="270"><br>

 * To edit the name of the speaker click on the view that shows the name of your speaker.
 Now write the new name and press "Save" button.
-To cancel press "Cancel" button
+To cancel press "Cancel" button.

     <table>
       <tr>